Living abroad

 The region is chosen for living by those who appreciate the proximity to nature, silence and a high level of ecology.

-Algarve.
-The region has the mildest climate, and almost all business in the area is related to tourism.
+The Algarve is the region with the mildest climate, and almost all business in the area is related to tourism.

 The Algarve can be compared with the Riviera: a diverse coastline and an abundance of hotels, casinos, and water parks.
 The southern branch of Portuguese yachting runs along the region.